yegonkimutai/Recipe-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- [ ] Add a shopping cart feature.
-- [ ] More complex ruby commands and functionality.
+- [ ] Allow real-time communication/chatting between users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>